Tulane School of Medicine offers two unique early admissions programs for Tulane undergraduate students:

 |Two semesters of general physics, with labs|| PHYS 1210 or 1310

 PHYS 1220 or 1320

-Application materials are available in the links below.
-All required application materials must be submitted to the Pre-Health Office (Mussafer Hall) by April 1, for the current application cycle.
+Application materials are available via the links below.
+All required application materials must be emailed to the Pre-Health Office by April 1, for the current application cycle.